Daniel-Mietchen/events/ICEI2018-research-ecosystem.md

 # About

-This file hosts a contribution to the [10th International Conference on Ecological Informatics](http://icei2018.uni-jena.de/) taking place on 24-28 September 2018 in Jena and specifically the Session S1.6 ["Semantics for biodiversity and ecosystem research"](https://icei2018.uni-jena.de/session/s1-6-semantics/) at 10:30 - 2:15 on Thursday 27 September 2018 in Lecture Hall 4.
+This file hosts a contribution to the [10th International Conference on Ecological Informatics](http://icei2018.uni-jena.de/) taking place on 24-28 September 2018 in Jena and specifically the Session S1.6 ["Semantics for biodiversity and ecosystem research"](https://icei2018.uni-jena.de/session/s1-6-semantics/) at 10:30 - 14:15 on Thursday 27 September 2018 in Lecture Hall 4.
+This talk is scheduled for around 13:15.

 # Title of the abstract/talk